I’ve always thought of continuing bonds as an ‘a-ha’ grief concept. As in...

 I’ve run out of metaphors for saying that grief never ends, so I’ll just tell it straight.
 Grief never ends.
 Grief isn’t something you go through, it’s something that becomes a part of you.
 It’s forever.

-The good news is, you may find that over time, as you work through your grief and make room for its necessary existence, it becomes a more peaceful and positive presence.
+The good news is, you may find that over time, as make room for grief's necessary existence, it becomes a more peaceful and positive presence.
 One where warm memories and a connection with your loved one can grow.

 2. Continuing bonds says that it's normal to stay connected with your loved one.